hassio-addons/repository/homebridge/README.md

 **Homebridge cannot connect or login to Home Assistant**

-Please be sure to set `host` and `password` parameters in the `/config/homebridge/config.json` file.
+Please be sure to set the `host` and `password` parameters in the `/config/homebridge/config.json` file.
 Normally `http://172.17.0.1:8123` should be a sufficient `host` to use when running hass.io.
-If a password protects you Home Assistant instance, you'll also need to set the `password`, which is empty by default.
+If a password protects your Home Assistant instance, you'll also need to set the `password`, which is empty by default.

 **My iOS App Can't Find Homebridge/Home Assistant**